telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 > **Important**
 >
-> Make sure you include the common CSS file before the theme CSS file.
-In some cases, the theme CSS file may override basic styles as it uses selectors with the same specificity.
+> The common CSS file must be registered before the theme CSS file.
+This is because the theme CSS file may need to override common styles via selectors with the same CSS specificity.
+>
+> Only one pair of common and theme CSS file should be registered on the page at any given time.

 The appearance of the Kendo UI widgets entirely depends on styles defined by the applied CSS classes.
 No inline styles are used, except for some very specific cases, in which these styles must be set with Javascript, depending on the browser or configuration.